A Tale About Love 1 — A Felicitous Encounter - Cover

 I asked him whether he liked the discussions about wine matching and suddenly he smiled.

 He calmed down and we talked about business.
-He had started to be more pro-active, and some of his comments were quite valid and helpful.
+He had started to be more proactive, and some of his comments were quite valid and helpful.

 On Tuesday I was contacted by the supervisor in the nursing home that cared for my father.
-His health had suddenly deteriorated, and he wanted to know what he should do.
+His health had suddenly deteriorated, and the supervisor wanted to know what he should do.
 I asked him how serious it was, and he said that the nursing home medical staff concluded that he had no more than a few days.

 I called Maureen about my father and that I had to go immediately to Germany.
 Without hesitating, she said that she would come with me.
 I asked about her studies and was told that she had three days off plus the weekend; there were tests, however, on Monday afternoon she could not miss.
-If we could fly to Germany tonight and she could come back on Sunday, the trip was possible.
+If we could fly to Germany tonight and she could come back before Sunday, the trip was possible.

 Then I went home, packed my bags, and went to the airport.